Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 Anacondas, and Pythons, and Spyders.
 Who knew programmers had a sense of humour?

+#### What they are:

-Python is a general purpose programming language that is used in Data Science for complex transformations of data.
+* Python is a general purpose programming language that is used in Data Science for complex transformations of data.

-Anaconda manages seperate Python environments so you can run multiple projects with different requirements (like python versions).
+* Anaconda manages seperate Python environments so you can run multiple projects with different requirements (like python versions).
 Though we don't 'technically' need Anaconda, it comes with a selection of programs, like Python itself, that makes installation extremely easy.

-Spyder is an editor for Python and is where we will be actually writing code.
+* Spyder is an editor for Python and is where we will be actually writing code.
 It also comes with Anaconda.

+#### Installation:

 Go to [https://www.anaconda.com/download/](https://www.anaconda.com/download/) to download anaconda, which includes anaconda navigator, a GUI.